Vishalsujay/Bert-sms-spam/README.md

 - Uses a pre-trained BERT model for text classification.
 - Fine-tuned on an SMS spam detection dataset.
-- Detects and classifies spam messages with high accuracy.
+- Detects and classifies spam messages with high accuracy(97.14%).
 - Implements data preprocessing and tokenization.

 ## Installation